caoccao/Javet/docs/reference/resource_management/snapshot.rst

 Limitations
 -----------

-* **Not all modules supported**: Only a subset of the built-in Node.js modules are currently supported in snapshots, so some applications might not be suitable for snapshotting.
+* **Node.js mode not supported**: Snapshot is only available in the V8 mode.
+There are some technical difficulties to be resolved in the Node.js mode.
 * **Dynamic code updates not possible**: Once a snapshot is created, it's static and cannot be updated with new code without creating a new snapshot.
 * **V8 version dependent**: The snapshot created from a particular version of V8 only works in that version of V8.
 If you want to support a new version of V8, you will have to create a new snapshot in that new version of V8.